wh1teee/react-spring-bottom-sheet-updated/SPRING_CONFIG_IMPLEMENTATION.md

 3. Per-call config overrides are still supported in the `asyncSet` function

 ### Performance Optimization
+- Default config is created once at module level (not on each render)
-- Uses `useMemo` for both default config creation and merging
+- Uses `useMemo` only for merging user config with defaults
-- Proper dependency arrays ensure minimal recalculations
+- Minimal dependency array includes only `customSpringConfig`
 - No impact on existing functionality when `springConfig` is not provided
+- Optimized bundle size and runtime performance

 ### Type Safety
 - Comprehensive TypeScript support with all React Spring config options